 Every field service company is bound to get bad online reviews at some point.
 Competitors and disgruntled employees may leave unverified bad reviews, some customers just like to vent no matter how hard you try to please them...and sometimes, well, you make a mistake and a customer calls you on it.
 'Statistics show that frustrated or unhappy customers are far more likely to publish reviews than satisfied customers,' says Wilkinson.

-For example, you might send a personal or automated email after every job asking the customer to review your company.
-Some businesses also offer an incentive for reviews, such as a percentage off the customer's next service, but be sure to check the review sites first...this practice goes against some sites' policies.
+When it comes to asking for reviews, you might send a personalised or automated email after every job to give the customer a gentle nudge.
+Some businesses also offer an incentive for reviews, such as a percentage off the customer's next service, but be sure to check the review sites first...this practice can goes against some sites' policies.

 Make it a habit to regularly check your company's reviews on Facebook, Google, and review sites like Yelp, but don't forget that negative feedback can also hide on other social media platforms, personal blogs, and employee review sites like Glassdoor.
 If you can't handle all this tracking solo, look for review management software that will alert you to new reviews.